 Lifeguards lead and supervise all aquatic activities at the pool.
 Perform daily and weekly maintenance and cleaning tasks on pool and equipment.
 Follow established policies and procedures for pool area and assist with the training of camp staff to assist in aquatic procedures.
 Be willing to create new engaging ideas that will improve the aquatics program at camp all while providing a safe environment.
 Previous lifeguarding experience strongly preferred and certification is required upon or before hire.
+(Summer only)

 The activity director must be willing to implement creative and engaging archery activities that are appropriate for each camper’s specific needs.
 Supervise counselors and be willing to teach and educate them on safety procedures.
 Assist in the management and care of the equipment and maintain a clean working environment.
 Certification is not required, but experience is heavily preferred.
 If no experience or certification, must be willing to obtain one upon hire.

 A team of leaders who act as a supplemental aid in many areas of camp.
 They check cabins, assist with camper care and behaviors, and lead daily chants and songs.
 Each member has an additional role in management of different areas of camp, and is preferred to have confident experience within special needs populations and leadership experience.